czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 Where an occupation is unionized and withdrawal from the workforce means a loss of seniority, reducing the prospects of being promoted for women.

-Stepping away for example in tech industry is risky due to quick changes in tech.

-FACT: It has been estimated that a physicist loses half the value of his or her knowledge in four years, while a professor of English would take more than a quarter of a century to lose half the value of the knowledge with which he or she began that career.
+**FACT**: It has been estimated that a physicist loses half the value of his or her knowledge in four years, while a professor of English would take more than a quarter of a century to lose half the value of the knowledge with which he or she began that career.

-Having it all vs doing it all.

 A number of studies have shown that women are far less likely than men to choose occupations that require very long hours.